Strategic research agenda 'Rethinking public interests in international and European law (2022-2026)'

 Research strand D: ‘Transnational public interests: constituting public interest beyond and below the state’

-This research strand will examine how public interests shape, and are shaped, below and beyond the state.
-Researchers will investigate what role non-state actors, such as corporations, NGOs, cities and the European Union, play in the constitution and operation of public interests in a transnational context.
+This research strand investigates how public interests shape, and are shaped, below and beyond the state.
+Researchers will examine what role non-state actors, such as corporations, NGOs, cities and the European Union, play in the constitution and operation of public interests in a transnational context.

-In 2020, the Asser Institute was evaluated by an independent committee of experts for the period 2016-2019.
+In 2020, the Asser Institute was evaluated by an independent committee of experts for its work in the period 2016-2019.
 The committee has given a highly positive evaluation of the research quality, the societal outreach and relevance, and the viability of the T.M.C.
 Asser Instituut.
-Read more here.

 The Asser institute endorses the principles of the Netherlands Code of Conduct for Academic Research.